-There are three ways to reduce a set speed:
+There are two ways to reduce a set speed:

-- Press and hold the SET control until you get to the desired speed, then release the control. - Press and release the SET control to operate the Tap-Down function.
-Each tap will decrease the set speed by 1 mph (1.6 km/h). - Depress the brake pedal until the desired vehicle speed is reached, press the SET + control.
+- Press and hold the SET (-) control until you get to the desired speed, then release the control.
+You can also use the SET (-) control to operate the Tap-Down function.
+Press and release this control to decrease the vehicle set speed in small amounts by 1 mph (1.6 km/h). - Press the brake pedal until the desired vehicle speed is reached and press the SET (+) control.